Where should I buy and sell cards and other collectibles?

 We have a put together a list of marketplace types with their level of risk of the transaction going sour.

-3. Auction sites - (risk: low to high).
+3. Auction and Buy & Sell sites - (risk: low to high).
 Most online auction sites that specialize in collectibles have a long history of trust and success of selling higher value items.
 Nuts to bolts sites don't have enough safeguards to prevent scammers from posting collectibles for sale that they either don't have in their possession, are fakes or have been altered.
+Some sellers will post trading cards in forged slabs in buy and sell sites.
+You will want to avoid these unless you can identify fakes.

 4. Dealers and events - (risk: low to medium).
 Retail dealers have a reputation to uphold and will have safeguards in place to protect the buyer.
 Pop-up sellers at events may not have done due diligence to verify the authenticity of an item for sale.
 They can be hard to find afterwards if you are not satisfied with the item purchased.

-5. Social media groups - (risk: medium to high).
+5. Social media groups - (risk: medium to very high).
 While many transactions go smoothly, many fail.
-Sellers regularly post a fake item or don't ship an item and change their profile often to repeat the scam.
+An increasing number of sellers regularly post a fake account, fake item or don't ship an item and change their profile often to repeat the scam.
 Vouches and coining don't offer solid buyer protection like other platform safeguards do.
-Also, many group experts look for deals that you post, make a purchase and resell your card bundled with other cards for a higher price.
+Also, many group experts look for deals that you post, make a purchase and resell your item bundled with other cards for a higher price.

 Back to blog